Back of House English Vocabulary

-Working in the food and beverage industry may also mean working where the food gets stored, prepared, and cooked.
-The kitchen area, which is also where the dishes get cleaned, is commonly referred to as the back of the house.
-Whether the establishment is a restaurant, cafe, or fast-food joint, there are a number of different jobs in the back of the house, all requiring different types of English skills.
+Working in the food and beverage industry may also mean working where the food gets stored, prepared and cooked.
+The kitchen area, which is also where the dishes get cleaned, is commonly referred to as back of house (BOH).
+Whether the establishment is a restaurant, cafe or fast-food joint, there are a number of different jobs back of house, all requiring different types of English skills.
 Even though you may not have to deal with English guests directly, you will have to understand their needs.
-You may also need to communicate with coworkers whose first language is English.
-Study the expressions, vocabulary, and dialogue and then check your understanding by taking the quiz.
+You may also need to communicate with co-workers whose first language is English.
+Study the expressions, vocabulary and dialogue and then check your understanding by taking the quiz.

 |baker:||specializes in baking bread and desserts|

 |executive chef:||highest cook, trained in culinary arts|

 |food preparation worker:||helps other cooks by doing odd jobs such as slicing and portioning|

 |head cook:||cook with the most seniority and experience|

 |kitchen manager:||person who is in charge of the staff in the back of the house|

 |line cook:||cook that helps with food preparation, but may not have experience or training|